Dera, Amhara (woreda)

 Dera (Amharic: ደራ) is one of the woredas in the Amhara Region of Ethiopia.
-Part of the Debub Gondar Zone, Dera is bordered on the south and west by the Bahir Dar, Zenzelma subcity located in Semien Gojjam zone, on the west by Lake Tana, on the north by Fogera, on the northeast by Misraq Este, and on the east by Mirab Este.
-The main settlement towns in Dera includes Anbesame, Arbgebeya and Hamusit.
+Part of the Debub Gondar Zone, Dera is bordered on the south and west by the Bahir Dar, Atse Tewodros subcity, on the west by Lake Tana, on the north by Fogera, on the northeast by Misraq Este, and on the east by Mirab Este.
+The main settlement towns in Dera includes Anbesame, Arbgebeya and Hamusit and Chis Abay.

 History

 Traditions from Tana Qirqos seem to indicate that Christianity reached Dera early, possibly during Zagwe rule.
 By the mid 14th century the people of Dera were already Christians, and served as stopover for monks (such as Abba Zayohannes) on journeys to northern Gojjam to spread the faith.

 16th century

 In political terms, Dera only began to grow more in importance from the 16th century, when the Christian kingdom centre of gravity moved from Shewa to the Lake Tana region.
 One of the most decisive battle in Ethiopian history took place in the area near Wayna Dagna on 21 February 1543, when the Muslim forces of the Adal Sultanate and the Ottoman Empire were routed by the Amharas and their Portuguese allies.
 The Christians of Dera decimated the fleeing contingents of Ahmad ibn Ibrahim al-Ghazi defeated army.
 This victory preserved the very existence of the Christian realm.